-- (a) This class primarily invests in a diversified portfolio of intermediate and long-term debt instruments, such as notes and bonds issued by the U.S. Treasury; mortgage-backed securities issued by Fannie Mae, Freddie Mac, and Ginnie Mae; corporate debt issued by both U.S. and foreign issuers; and commercial mortgage-backed securities. - (b) This class includes investments in collective investment trusts, limited liability companies, and limited partnerships that invest primarily in U.S. equity securities.

-- (c) This class includes investments in hedge funds that utilize a multistrategy, multimanager approach.
-There is one class of shares - Class A. There is a redemption lockup period, which expires on December 31.
-If not redeemed, shares are automatically reinvested at December 31 for the lockup period.
-The following is the lockup summary as of December 31, 2015: \$10,799,097 cannot be redeemed until December 31, 2016. - (d) This class includes investments in hedge funds that invest in U.S. and non-U.S. equity securities, debt securities, options, other derivatives, or financial instruments, in both long and short positions.
-Approximately 6% of total investment cannot be redeemed until March 31, 2016 and 16% of total investment cannot be redeemed until December 31, 2016. - (e) This class includes investments in limited partnerships with variety of private investment strategies, including venture capital, buyouts, foreign private equity, real estate, and resource-related investments.
+- (a) This class primarily invests in a diversified portfolio of intermediate and long-term debt instruments, such as notes and bonds issued by the U.S. Treasury; mortgage-backed securities issued by Fannie Mae, Freddie Mac, and Ginnie Mae; corporate debt issued by both U.S. and foreign issuers; and commercial mortgage-backed securities. - (b) This class includes investments in collective investment trusts, limited liability companies, and limited partnerships that invest primarily in U.S. equity securities. - (c) This class includes investments in hedge funds that utilize a multistrategy, multimanager approach.
+There is one class of shares Class A. There was a redemption lockup period, which expired on 12/31/16.
+The investment was redeemed by 12/31/16. - (d) This class includes investments in hedge funds that invest in U.S. and non-U.S. equity securities, debt securities, options, other derivatives, or financial instruments, in both long and short positions. - (e) This class includes investments in limited partnerships with variety of private investment strategies, including venture capital, buyouts, foreign private equity, real estate, and resource-related investments.
 These investments can never be redeemed, but instead, are distributed as the underlying assets are sold.
-These investments had unfunded commitments of \$9,823,915 and \$4,735,500 as of December 31, 2015 and 2014, respectively. - (f) This class includes an investment in a bond fund that invests in public and private issue debt securities that are generally rated below investment grade or deemed to be below investment grade by the fund.
+These investments had unfunded commitments of \$16,071,402 and \$9,823,915 as of December 31, 2016 and 2015, respectively.

+- (f) This class includes an investment in a bond fund that invests in public and private issue debt securities that are generally rated below investment grade or deemed to be below investment grade by the fund.
 This diversified portfolio may include domestic and foreign corporate bonds, bank debt, convertible bonds, preferred stocks, and other financial instruments. - (g) This class includes private equity funds that invest in the following: 1) Energy and natural resource investments in the United States and throughout the world, 2) Real estate investments in the United States, Europe, and Asia, and 3) Technology, Media, Financial Services, Consumer, and Industrial sectors in the United States and throughout the world.
 These investments can never be redeemed, but instead, are distributed as the underlying assets are sold.
-These investments had unfunded commitments of \$2,261,718 and \$2,584,681 as of December 31, 2015 and 2014, respectively.
+These investments had unfunded commitments of \$4,502,443 and \$2,261,718 as of December 31, 2016 and 2015, respectively.